Niels-Vullings/RsienaTwoStep/README.md

 # Conclusion

-1. The dyad count shows the two type of simulations lead to a different dyad-count.
+1. If two actors are allowed to change their ties simultaneously, this will lead to more reciprocal ties than when actors have to make a tie-change one after each other.
+The final network is thus also more dense if we assume a twostep process compared to a ministep process.
-2. If two actors are allowed to change their ties simultaneously, this will lead to more reciprocal ties than when actors have to make a tie-change one after each other.
+2. For this network and given only degree and reciprocity as relevant network statistics, the ministep and simstep model lead to similar results.

 <!---